 I started tooling around the interwebs and came across the website for b2.
 It seemed like everything I wanted.
 No more hand coding, and a chance to learn something about web programming.

 You see gentle reader, at this time I was an artist and graphic designer.
 I used the HTML editor in Netscape navigator, and later Dreamweaver, to make terribly designed websites.
 But I didn't know anything about how they worked.

 Within a week I had ditched my old hand rolled site and setup a new b2 powered site on an old 266 grape iMac I had lying around.
 And thus began my love affair with making stuff.

-In those early, heady days there were no theme system, no plugin architectures, there was just you, a text editor and endless possibilities.
+In those early, heady days there was no theme system, no plugin architecture, there was just you, a text editor and endless possibilities.
 I cut my teeth on PHP with b2.
 Although its place in my life was short lived, it is a fond one.

 Fast forward to 2003 and the first release of WordPress, the official successor to b2 and a much needed change in direction.
 By this time I wouldn't have called myself a developer, but I was an accomplished hacker.
 I brought my enthusiasm, time and energy to the world of WordPress.

 On July 1st, 2003 I upgraded my site from b2 to WordPress, and my life changed forever.
 I immediately dove into the code, trying to figure out how it worked, and more importantly, discover, could I break it?
 Almost immediately I started releasing the code I was hacking together.
 The first of these releases was to Thwart Comment Spammers.